19hours/sg-statutes/Acts/Legal Profession Act.md

 [10/91]

-(3) A pupil shall, before his petition is heard, attend and satisfactorily complete a course of instruction organised or recognised by the Board for the purposes of this section unless exempted therefrom under section 12(2).
+(3) A pupil shall, before his application for admission is heard, attend and satisfactorily complete a course of instruction organised or recognised by the Board for the purposes of this section unless exempted therefrom under section 12(2).

 [42/2005 wef 01/01/2006]